eshaan007/My-Portfolio-v1/README.md

+# My Portfolio
-Made with ❤️ using my current favourite JS framework/ library : ⚛️
+Made with ❤️ using HTML, CSS, Javascript, ReactJS and deployed via Netlify.